HelixLabsDev/eigenfi-smart-contract/README.md

 # EigenFi Pool - Smart Contract

-A staking pool for liquid restaking token holders which rewards stakers with points from multiple platforms
+A staking pool for liquid restaking token holders which rewards stakers with points from multiple platforms inspired by Zircuit Staking Program

 ---